top of page

 About Isaiah

-Isaiah was born into a Christian family but his world changed when his mother died whilst he was still an infant.
-His father’s new wife did not love him as a mother should and he remembers attending Sunday school with a broken heart.
+Isaiah was born into a Christian family, but his world changed when his mother died while he was still an infant.
+His father’s new wife did not love him as a mother should, and he remembers attending Sunday school with a broken heart.

-Throughout this time, he remained faithful to God and at the age of eighteen, he started to preach.
+Throughout this time, he remained faithful to God, and at the age of eighteen, he started to preach.
 He also learned the importance of prayer and fasting.
-In 2005 Isaiah attended Bible School which helped him develop a heart for serving God.
-He prayed to God that he may become a missionary in Australia or the USA.
+In 2005, Isaiah attended Bible School, which helped him develop a heart for serving God.
+He prayed to God that he might become a missionary in Australia or the USA.
 Indeed, he had the opportunity to get resettled in the West.
-However, he felt God saying, “Go (to) your nation and serve me there” – a decision which many thought him crazy to take, choosing a dangerous poor country over the chance of a new life in the prosperous West.
+However, he felt God saying, “Go (to) your nation and serve me there” – a decision which many thought him crazy to take, choosing a dangerous, poor country over the chance of a new life in the prosperous West.

-Isaiah praises God for the fact that God closed the door to Isaiah going to different countries and that his life in Burundi can now be a blessing to many.
+Isaiah praises God for the fact that God closed the door to him going to different countries and that his life in Burundi can now be a blessing to many.

 Contact